Because I’m really thinking about becoming one.

 How to make shrimp Alfredo:

-This garlic shrimp Alfredo is so quick and simple to prepare.
-You’re going to look like a pro!
+This garlic shrimp Alfredo recipe is so quick and simple to prepare.
+You’re going to look like a pro, but you’re not even going to break a sweat doing it.

 To start, get a big pot of water boiling and cook up your fettuccine.